 - Macadamia nuts

-- Milk and dairy (can cause digestive upset in pets)
+- Milk and dairy (may cause digestive upset in pets)

 - Salt and salty snack foods